dsb-lab/CellBasedModels.jl/docs/src/Usage_Agent.md

 Several things to notice:

  1. Parameters with double lower underline.
 If you notice, the update rule shows that when the modified parameters `x` and `l`, when reasiged with an updating operator, they where converted into `x__` and `l__`, respectively.
 The underscore variables are the variables that store the modifications of the parameters before making the final step.
 This is performed this way to avoid modificating the parameters before all the modifications to all the agents, medium and model parameters are made.
 When calling the functions `update!` or `evolve!`, the new modifications will take place and will be incorporated into the original parameters.
  2. Random numbers and GPU.
 To generate random numbers from distributions we can use the package `Distributions.jl`.
 This is perfectly fine if your code is going to run only on CPU.
-However, `Distributions.jl` is not compatible with GPU (yet) hence we provide the submodule `CBMRandom` with some random generators from different distributions that may run both in CPU and GPU.
+However, `Distributions.jl` is not compatible with GPU hence we provide the submodule `CBMRandom` with some random generators from different distributions that may run both in CPU and GPU.
  3. Macros. `CellBasedModels` provide several macros that are handy to perform some special functions of Agent Based Models.
 You can see the all the provided macros in `API - Macros`.
 In here we use the macro for adding agents to a model `@addAgent` and the one for removing agents `@removeAgent`.
  4. Use of Base parameters.
 For checking that the particle has left the simulation space, we use the base parameter `simBox` that defines the boundaries of the simulation.